rnacentre/SCCAF-D/README.md

 7: **Deconvolution method**.
 The different deconvolution algorithms.

-8: **number of cells used**.
+8: **Number of cells used**.
 How many cells used to produce the pseudobulk. this parameter is used in pseudobulk process.

-9: **remove cell type or not (none: default)**.
+9: **Remove cell type or not (none: default)**.
 Remove a cell type in bulk and singl-cell dataset before deconvolution.

-10: **number of cores used**.
+10: **Number of cores used**.

 11: **Normalize first (T) or Transform first(F)**.